The Early Active Years

 My log is filled with contest contacts, a few phone-patches, and a number of general QSO's from '86 on.
 Many QSL cards were sent out, but nothing special is noted until March, '91 when I purchased a Kenwood TR-751, and made my first satellite QSO with the "Robot" on RS10.
 (It was QSO number 64 while the bird was over Florida.)
 It wasn't until February, '92 that I started working through the packet satellites.
 I used a PacComm modem/MFJ-1278 TNC combination, and was very active for about three years.

 1995 signaled an end to my "Active Years."
 Operating took a nose-dive while undergoing more personal changes in my life.
 I briefly moved into an apartment in '96, but quickly bought a new home after a few months.
 However, I never fully regained my motivation to operate daily.
 I made a few satellite contacts, and chased DX, but nothing like in past years.
-I still enjoyed Amateur Radio, but I seemed to do more listening then anything else.
-Mainly because I was always at the computer.
+I still enjoyed amateur radio, but I seemed to do more listening then anything else.
+Mainly because I was always at the computer or refurbishing older gear.

 ex: WPE8EUM, WN8AQL, WB5FCO and WJ5MH